 The thought of trying to describe this situation to someone in the 90’s is comical.
 What is Google?
 Two-factor authentication?
 A digital world?
-Similarly, I can’t imagine explaining that despite having a ticket, I couldn’t board a plane that had a seat for me because a computer wouldn’t print my boarding pass.
+Similarly, I can’t imagine explaining that despite having a ticket, I couldn’t board a plane that had a seat for me because a computer wouldn’t print my youngest child's boarding pass.
 In pursuing security and efficiency, have we lost common sense?

 Technology has changed the world so quickly that I am old enough to remember a time when manual workarounds were commonplace and young enough to expect a lot more change will come in my lifetime.
 I spent much of yesterday trying every possible means of recovering ten years of emails, contacts, and text messages - which have not disappeared, but are now entirely inaccessible.
 If I had ever taken ten minutes to properly set up a recovery email and codes, I would have all my data and twenty hours of my life back.
 But who has ten minutes with four kids and trips around the globe?
 (Learn from me!
 Find ten minutes!
 Make sure your recovery options make sense, especially if your gypsy life makes consistent phone numbers seem like Shangri-La!!).